WaCoDiS/core-engine/README.md

 **[Data Discovery](https://github.com/WaCoDiS/data-access-api)**
 Data Discovery comprises two components: the [WaCoDiS Data Access Api](https://github.com/WaCoDiS/data-access-api) and the [WaCoDiS Metadata Connector](https://github.com/WaCoDiS/metadata-connector).
 Metadata  about  all  incoming, available datasets discovered by the _Datasource Observer_ is handled and bundled by the [WaCoDiS Data Access Api](https://github.com/WaCoDiS/data-access-api).
-For the purpose of defining process inputs, the WaCoDiS Data Access API generates references to the required datasets from the metadata and provides these references to the Core Engine via a REST API.
-The WaCoDis Data Access API uses a instance of Elasticsearch search engine to store the metdata about all available datasets.
+For the purpose of defining process inputs, the _WaCoDiS Data Access API_ generates references to the required datasets from the metadata and provides these references to the Core Engine via a REST API.
+The _WaCoDis Data Access API_ uses a instance of Elasticsearch search engine to store the metdata about all available datasets.
-To provide an asynchronous Publish/Subscribe pattern, the [WaCoDiS Metadata Connector](https://github.com/WaCoDiS/metadata-connector) will listen for new datasets and then interacts with the REST API of WaCoDiS Data Access API.
+To provide an asynchronous Publish/Subscribe pattern, the [WaCoDiS Metadata Connector](https://github.com/WaCoDiS/metadata-connector) will listen for new datasets and then interacts with the REST API of _WaCoDiS Data Access API_.

 **[Web Processing Service](https://github.com/WaCoDiS/javaps-wacodis-backend)**
 The  execution  of  analysis processes  provided  by  EO  Tools  is  encapsulated  by  a  OGC